 4. Credit Card Interest Rates Should Not Spike

 Credit card interest rates are variable and somewhat sensitive to hikes in the federal funds rate.
-As interest rates and consumer confidence go up, your credit card rate will follow.
+As interest rates and consumer confidence go up, your credit card rate can follow.

-Don’t expect a huge spike, however, as recent legislation prevents lenders from quickly hiking the rate on existing balances in most cases.
-Consumer spending would plummet if rates skyrocketed overnight — the exact opposite of what the Fed wants to happen.
+Don’t expect huge spikes at random, however, as legislation prevents lenders from quickly hiking the rate on existing balances in most cases.
+Consumer spending could plummet if rates skyrocketed overnight — the exact opposite of what the Fed wants to happen.

 Under the terms of the Credit CARD Act of 2009, issuers are typically barred from raising rates on existing balances unless you’ve missed two consecutive payments.
 They’re also required to provide 45 days advance notice prior to increasing your interest rate on new purchases, allowing you time to cancel the account if you so desire.